BCG Vaccinations and TB testing at CityDoc

 TB is a curable disease and also a preventable one.
 However, treatment requires a combination of medications taken for at least 6 months, whereas, prevention is much simpler with a single dose of BCG vaccine, which can be given form birth.

-BCG Vaccination- Supply Available at CityDoc Moorgate (Tuesday and Friday) /Oxford Circus (Monday-Saturday) and Canary Wharf (Wednesday)
+BCG Vaccination- Supply Available at CityDoc Moorgate /Oxford Circus (Monday-Friday) and Canary Wharf (Wednesday).
+Telephone booking only.

 At CityDoc, we have been providing BCG vaccinations since 2006 at our CQC registered clinics in City of London (Moorgate), Central London (Oxford Circus).

 BCG Vaccine £85.
 Telephone Reservation Required.
 Limited Availability due to National Shortage.

 You will require require evidence that you have had no previous exposure to TB prior to vaccination.
 This takes the form of a Mantoux Skin Test.

 The BCG Vaccine